Sugar is definitely addictive, but there are healthier alternatives.

 - Coconut sugar

-We’ve not found this in supermarkets yet, but it can be bought online.
+This can be bought from supermarkets or online.
 It tastes good in hot drinks, and it contains calcium, iron, zinc, potassium and has a lower Glycaemic Index (54) compared to glucose (100) which is a big positive if you are type-2 diabetic as the effect of coconut sugar on blood glucose levels is less dramatic.

 It’s natural and considered good to include if you suffer from hayfever, but honey has a relatively high fructose level.